Diversity & Inclusion Mission Statement

 Speakers & Trainers

 Speakers don't always fill out their demographic data so we only get snapshots of "at least" data.
 At minimum though, journalists of color comprised at least 30 percent of speakers and trainers at the most recent annual NICAR and IRE national conferences but that number is likely higher.
-For the DBEI symposiums at AccessFest, it was higher around 40 percent and again likely much higher for JOCs in reality - since only half of the speakers usually fill out their demographic form.
+For the DBEI symposium and at AccessFest, that diversified racial representation was higher at around 40 percent from data we do have, and again likely much higher for JOCs in reality - since only half of the speakers usually fill out their demographic form.

 Women comprised half of speakers at the NICAR data journalism conference and roughly 60 percent of speakers at the most recent IRE national investigative journalism conference.
 IRE typically features more than 350 speakers and trainers for each conference.